 Pop by Midosuji Street

 While you’re in Minami, make a beeline for Midosuji Street, a wide tree-lined boulevard that has been likened to Japan’s version of the Champs Elysees.
-This parade reaches across four kilometres of central Osaka, connecting Minami with the equally popular Kita neighbourhood.
+This parade reaches across four kilometers of central Osaka, connecting Minami with the equally popular Kita neighborhood.
 Picturesque ginkgo trees line either side of the street, lighting up at night and turning yellow during the autumn – so shoppers are framed by a wealth of billowing ochre ribbons.

 This is the destination of high-end brands: think Dior, Chanel, Armani and a flagship Apple store.
 But even if you don’t plan on splashing the cash, it’s worth a visit for the glorious urban landscape alone.
 Better still, you can admire dozens of sculptures by world-famous names, including Henry Moore, Auguste Rodin and Kotaro Takamura.

 Browse the indie boutiques of Horie

 For something a little different, take a stroll around Osaka’s peaceful Horie district.
 Enveloped by rivers on all four sides, Horie has a relaxed and youthful air away from the typical downtown hubbub.
 This is for you if you like discovering little one-off boutiques and ateliers.
 Interior design shops sit side-by-side with cafes and quirky clothing stores – many of which have been renovated from former apartment complexes and tenant buildings, giving the place a creative, start-up feel.
 You’ll also find America-mura (American Village) packed with vibrant streetwear here.